FRRouting/frr/doc/user/nexthop_groups.rst

    By default, a nexthop group is only marked as active when its nexthop is directly connected.
 The ``allow-recursion`` option allows zebra to resolve the nexthop using other types of routes.

+.. clicmd:: child-group NAME

+   Append a child nexthop group in the current nexthop group.
+The protocol daemon using it will ensure that the child group is configured at the protocol level, and installed at zebra level, before installing the parent nexthop group.
+   This option is very useful to consider nexthop groups having multiple paths.